ewpratten/ewpratten.com/content/blog/2020-11-21-Minecraft-IRC.md

 date:   2020-11-21
 written: 2020-10-25
 tags: minecraft project irc
+extra:
     excerpt: >-
         This post outlines the process of writing a custom IRC server that can bridge between your favorite IRC client, and any Minecraft server
 redirect_from:
  - /post/lls5jkd4/
  - /lls5jkd4/